khonsulabs/bonsaidb-www/content/about.md

 system for your application.
 By doing this, you can use roles and groups to manage your application's permissions, not just the database's permissions.

-This feature is still under development, and currently permissions are only enforced at the network level.
+This feature is still under development, and currently, permissions are only enforced at the network level.
 There are [plans to allow permissions to be evaluated offline as well][permissions-refactor].